zealbell/Yoru.A.I/README.md

 # Yoru.A.I.

-A deeplearning4j project trained to recognise alphabets in one of the s\*xiest languages in Africa. the Yoruba Alphabet. well to be honest Yoruba is one of the razzest languages on the globe but that's not to say it isn't s\*xy, to prove this point that's why Africa has a lot of Yoruba demonds(cheating bastards who do it so well) scattered all over the globe.
-Any attempt by the reader to google these demonds are at the sole descretion of the reader also I strongly advise you against making contact with those of them that live in Nigeria or have anything to do with that country(All it takes is a second to break a girl's heart, they are really dangerous). nof said let's get dirty.
+A DeepLearning4J model trained to recognize the alphabets of one of Africa’s boldest and baddest languages: Yoruba.
+Yes, Yoruba—a language so rich, expressive, and… unapologetically razz—that it somehow manages to be both chaotic and irresistibly s*xy.

+To back this up, we present: the global phenomenon of Yoruba demonds, smooth-talking heartbreakers with PhDs in charm and zero regard for emotional stability.

+Google them at your own risk.
+Contact them even less.
+Especially the ones based in Nigeria—one text, and your peace of mind is over.

+Now that the warnings are out of the way… let’s get neural.
+Let’s get Yoruba.
+Let’s get dirty

 ## The S\*xy Alphabets

-These awesome letters at times when used by African demonds in their snakey inauguration operations may be some times referred to as the YoruPhalbet.
+These iconic letters—when weaponized by certain smooth-operating African demonds during their snakey initiation rituals—are sometimes referred to as the legendary YoruPhalbet

 ![yoruphalbet](shots/yoruphalbet.png)